-Get Chase Bank $200 bonus coupon codes to open a new Chase Total Checking account with a direct deposit, valid through May 15, 2014.
+Get Chase Bank $200 bonus coupon codes to open a new Chase Total Checking account with a direct deposit by August 15, 2014.

 You can also Purchase Chase $200 Checking Coupons on eBay with or without the direct deposit requirement.

 However, please be careful when buying PDF printouts or code-only auctions of $200 coupon codes that require a direct deposit, because there have been some issues with non-working codes (read further below for more details).

 If you have any questions or issues, please feel free to write me at MaximizingMoney@gmail.com, and I’ll do my best to help you out.